chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - primary key => pk
 - sales representative => salesrep
 - stack => stk
-- statistic => stat
 - transaction => trx
-- translation => trl
 - universal_unique identifier => uu
 - workflow => wf

-## Table Conventions
+## Table Convention

 This section discuss how we create tables in the private schema.

 - uuid single primary key
   - All tables use a uuid column as the primary key.
 The purpose of this decision is to make creating very large (and often replicated) systems easier to manage.
 Doing so also allows for clients to define their own uuid values and removes a potential centralized process.
   - All tables have a 'single' primary key (even if it is a link table).
 The purpose of this decision is to enable the concept of table_name + record_uu unique record identification.
-Said another way, if you know the table_name and the record_uu of any given record, you can always find the details associated with that record.
-This convention also allows us to create many features that are shared across all records in all tables.
-These features include centralized logs, attachments, and attributes.
+See the below [Table and Record Reference](#table-and-record) section for more information.
+- Noun first table names - when naming tables the noun comes first and the adjective comes next.
+Example: stk_order_line and stk_order_tax where order is the noun and line and tax are the adjectives.
+The benefit of this approach is that like tables appear next to each other alphabetically.
 - `stk_` prefx - all core chuck-stack tables will begin with `stk_`.
 Example: `stk_bp`.
   - Your organization should chose a table prefix that resembles your organization's name if you wish to add new tables or new columns.
 Example: the Good-Care Medical organization could have a prefix of `gcm_`.
 - `_lnk` link table suffix - link tables should have a table name suffix of `_lnk`.
 - `_trl` translation suffix - translations are maintained in separate table mirroring the text fields of the table it is translated from.
 For example, the `stk_bp` table might have a table named `stk_bp_trl` that will have one record per business partner per active language.

-## Column Conventions
+## Column Convention

 - primary key `_uu` suffix - All tables have a single primary key per the above discussion.
 - foreign keys `_uu` suffix - example `stk_some_other_table_uu`.
 There are times when this convention is not possible due to multiple references to the same table.
 When a duplicate is needed, add an adjective before the `_uu` suffix.
 Examples: `stk_bp_ship_to_uu` and `stk_bp_bill_to_uu`.
 - noun first column name - when naming columns the noun comes first and the adjective comes next.
 Example: stk_wf_state_next_uu where state is the noun and next is the adjective.
 The benefit of this approach is that like columns (and the resulting methods/calls) appear next to each other alphabetically.
 - text column - use columns of type text (instead of varchar with unspecified length).
 Only choose a varchar with a specific length when there is a compelling reason to do so.
 Even then try not to...
 - boolean column - boolean values must have a default value defined at the table level.
-- `column_name` reference - any column that references a column should use the column name as `column_name`.
+- unique index - when creating unique index constraints, name the constraint using the table_name_column_name_uidx where `_uidx` represents the term unique index.

 ## Standard Columns
 This sections lists the mandatory and optional columns found in chuck-stack tables.
 Notice that coding and naming by convention plays a role in primary key name and foreign key relationships.
 As you will see below, you know the primary key column name as a function of the table name.
 You know the foreign key table name as a function of the foreign key column name when the convention allows.